deepakbharani/Stock_Valuation_Bot/README.md

 Base.py is the base class which reads the financial statements as .txt files and formats the data to create a data frame which can be used for further analysis

-# BalancesheetAnalysis.py
+# LiquidityRatio.py
+This Subclass helps to calculate the Liquidity ratios such as
+- Current Ratio
+- Cash Ratio
+- Operating Cashflow Ratio
-This Subclass helps to analyse the Balance sheet which is now available as a dataframe from Base class method 'listformatter'
+with the data which are now available as a dataframe from Base class method 'listformatter'

 # Plotter.py
 A Class which is to plot the results from calculations and the data